openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/sources.md

 dataset.
 You can manage separate sources in a project by commands in the `datum source` command line context.

-Existing datasets can be added to a Datumaro project with the `add` command.
+Existing datasets can be added to a Datumaro project with the `import` command.

 Datasets come in a wide variety of formats.
 Each dataset format defines its own data structure and rules on how to